My Films

 Adolescent Days

-Now, the boy thinks there is something more, that there might be some potential for him to see.
-It might just be the flattering of teachers and family, but the boy was determined, thinking that he could be someone, someday.
+So, now the boy thinks there is something more, that there might be some potential for him to see.
+It might just be the flattering of teachers and family, but the boy was determined, thinking that he could be someone someday.

 So he tried some more, did some more, and hoped some more.
 Maybe there is truly a spark of light, a glimmer of hope, among all the creatives he poured.
 Just maybe, maybe, that his vision of some things will eventually be proven right, deemed popular.